-Our approach to engagement can vary depending on the need and impact of the project.
-Legislation such the EP&A Act 1979 prescribes the minimum requirements for planning related projects.
+Our engagement approach can vary depending on the need and impact of the project.
+Legislation such the EP&A Act 1979 sets the minimum requirements for planning related projects.
 Council is also governed by the requirements specified in the Local Government Act 1993.